Cap-go/tutorials/src/content/plugins-tutorials/capacitor-plugin-swipe-gestures.git.md

 ---
-"title": "Using Capacitor Swipe Gestures Plugin", "description": "Learn how to integrate and use the Capacitor Swipe Gestures Plugin in your Ionic app", "created_at": "2022-02-25",
+"title": "Using Capacitor Swipe Gestures Plugin" "description": "Learn how to integrate and use the Capacitor Swipe Gestures Plugin in your Ionic app" "created_at": "2022-02-25"
-"published": true,
+"published": true
 "slug": "capacitor-plugin-swipe-gestures.git"
 ---